EGTI is proud to partner with the following organizations. We appreciate their commitment to our students.

 Ivy Tech Community College is the state’s largest public postsecondary institution and the nation’s largest singly accredited statewide community college system serving nearly 200,000 students annually.
 Ivy Tech has campuses throughout Indiana.
 It serves as the state’s engine of workforce development, offering affordable degree programs and training that are aligned with the needs of its communities.
 Through its affordable, open-access education and training programs, Ivy Tech enhances the development of Indiana’s citizens and communities and strengthens its economy.

 Instructors in Ivy Tech’s culinary program serve as guest instructors at EGTI.
 They offer tips and advice to students as they master kitchen skills and welcome EGTI students into the professional kitchens at Ivy Tech.
 In addition, nursing students present important health information to each EGTI class.

 YMCA – Downtown Muncie

-Every EGTI students receives a free membership during their training session and enjoy the opportunity to use the facilities and participate in classes.
+Every EGTI student receives free membership during their training session and enjoys the opportunity to use the facilities and participate in classes.

 The Horizon Convention Center is an innovative mix of historic beauty and modern design.